PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 From such innocents there are possible to learn a lot.
 I.e.:
 * According Best Practices for Cyber Crisis Management [enisa.europa.eu](https://www.enisa.europa.eu/publications/best-practices-for-cyber-crisis-management) is recommendation to conduct exercises for the computer security incident response team’s (CSIRTs) to test operational level and procedures.
 * From early of 2021 Year according this Article [enisa.europa.eu](https://www.enisa.europa.eu/news/enisa-news/eu-member-states-test-rapid-cyber-crisis-management) E.U. has possibility for effective cyber crisis management in the E.U. to leverage large-scale, cross border cyber-attacks.
 ENISA enable operation and information exchange with infrastructure, tools and expertise,  support for the exercise and training.
 Main element - EU-CyCLONe who is kind of a CSIRT's Network.
 In this regard also exists type of Cyber Rapid Response Teams (CRRTs) who together with Permanent Structured Cooperation (PESCO) from 2018 join and mesh together i. martime, ii. air, iii. land, iv. cyber, v. space levels.
+* Denmark shown in here [europa.eu](https://www.pesco.europa.eu/about/) is not in the initial 11 December 2017 document of a Council decision (CFSP) 2017/2315.
+Joining and quiting to this cooperation has no organisational problem for their Members.
 ```

 ```